A sweet & tangy salad perfect for summer!

-Recently, I brought this salad (sans chicken) to our Easter Sunday lunch because I knew my mom and sister, who LOVE their sweets, would gobble up the idea of sweet, juicy strawberries alongside their greens.
+Recently I brought this salad to our Easter Sunday lunch because I knew my mom and sister would be all about the sweet, juicy strawberries with their greens.

-To really hook them, I swapped regular roasted pecans for sweeter candied pecans (the ones from our local HEB and Central Market are the best if you live in Texas!).
+To really hook them, I swapped regular pecans for candied ones (the HEB or Central Market brand are the BEST if you’re in Texas!).

 • Soak the red onions in ice water to cut down on their bitter bite.
 (Just 10 minutes helps a TON!)